Which Are Better for Acne Treatment – AHAs or BHAs?

 The type of acids used in skincare are exfoliants, meaning they help to resurface your skin, unclog your pores, and even reduce the appearance of unwanted texture.
 Skincare acids generally fall into one of two categories: AHAs and BHAs.
 Both can play a significant role in clearing and refining skin, but how do you know which one you should be using?

-One of the best ways to eliminate the guesswork from your skincare routine is by downloading the Acne Intelligence app.
+Achieve your healthiest skin with The Acne Intelligence Skin Trifecta.
+Get 30% OFF and FREE shipping to USA for a limited time.
+Click to purchase now.
 Our advanced technology analyzes 12 critical breakout zones to put you on the road to clearer skin with products that address your unique concerns.

 AHA stands for Alpha Hydroxy Acid.
 The name may sound like something from a sci-fi movie, but AHAs are actually derived from natural sources like sugar cane and other plants.
 The acids in this group go by many different names, but they all work at the skin’s surface to loosen the bonds between dead skin cells and the living layers of skin underneath them.
 When we use AHAs, we clear skin of the particles that can hang around and cause dullness, unevenness, or worse – congestion.
 The result is skin that is noticeably smoother to the touch and, in some cases, more hydrated.
 AHAs are considered to be well-tolerated by most skin types and are best for people suffering from enlarged pores, uneven skin tone, or hyperpigmentation from mild scarring.